 - store the current TAI in the list of "5GS forbidden tracking areas for roaming", memorize the current TAI was stored in the list of "5GS forbidden tracking areas for roaming" for non-integrity protected NAS reject message; and

 - search for a suitable cell in another tracking area according to 3GPP TS 38.304 [28] or 3GPP TS 36.304 [25C].

+9) if the 5GMM cause value received is #80, the UE shall proceed as specified in subclauses 5.5.1.
+If the PLMN-specific attempt counter of the PLMN which sent the reject message for the determined PLMN with disaster condition has a value less than a UE implementation-specific maximum value, the UE shall increment the PLMN-specific attempt counter of the PLMN which sent the reject message for the determined PLMN with disaster condition.

 Upon expiry of timer T3247, the UE shall: